KusionStack/kuperator/docs/manuals/podopslifecycle.md

 ## Summary

 Kubernetes provides a set of default controllers for workload management, like StatefulSet, Deployment, DaemonSet for instances.
 While at the same time, when a pod managed by this controllers undergoes changes, if the traffic is not completely stopped, it will result in some degree of traffic loss.
+The important reasion is that user services around pods have difficulty to participate in the operation lifecycle of a pod.

 PodOpsLifecycle attempts to provide Kubernetes administrators and developers with finer-grained control the entire lifecycle of a pod.
-For example, we can develop a controller to do some necessary things in both the trafficoff and trafficon phases to avoid traffic loss.
+For example, we can develop a controller to do some necessary things in both the traffic off and traffic on phases to avoid traffic loss.

 ## Goals

 1. Provides extensibility that allows users to control the lifecycle of pods using the podopslifecycle mechanism.
+Avoiding traffic loss is only one case.
 2. Provide some concurrency, multi controllers can operate the pod in the same time.
 For example, when a pod is going to be replaced, other controllers may want to delete it.
 3. All the lifecycle phases of a pod can be tracing.

+## Proposal

+### User Stories

+#### Story 1

+As a developer that focus on ingress controller, I should remove the endpoint once the label `prepare.podopslifecycle.kusionstack.io/<id>=<time>` added which means traffic to the pod should be turned off, and I should add the endpoint once the label `complete.podopslifecycle.kusionstack.io/<id>=<time>` added which means traffic to the pod should be turned on.

+#### Story 2

+As a video transcoding system developer, I need to finish the existing task as soon as possible once the label `prepare.podopslifecycle.kusionstack.io/<id>=<time>` added which means the pod is going to be operated and the long running task may be in interrupted if timeout.

+#### Story 3

+As a developer that maintain a system that provide pod operations like replace, delete, scale out, and so on, I should add the label `operating.podopslifecycle.kusionstack.io/<id>=<time>` and `operation-type.podopslifecycle.kusionstack.io/<id>=<type>` at the same time when I want to operate a pod, and I should remove the label `operating.podopslifecycle.kusionstack.io/<id>=<time>` and `operation-type.podopslifecycle.kusionstack.io/<id>=<type>` at the same time when the operation is completed.
+If I want to cancel the operation, I should add the label `undo-operation-type.podopslifecycle.kusionstack.io/<id>=<type>`.

 ## Design Details